Utila, Honduras

 We asked people if there is a lot of crime.
 They answered:

 "Utila, is generally considered a safe destination for tourists.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, especially in crowded areas.
 Violent crimes are relatively rare, but they do happen occasionally.
 Drug-related crimes are also a concern in the area.
-It's always recommended for visitors to take standard precautions to ensure their safety, such as avoiding deserted areas at night, not displaying valuable items in public, and being aware of their surroundings," remarked one expat who made the move to Utila.
+It's always recommended for visitors to take standard precautions to ensure their safety, such as avoiding deserted areas at night, not displaying valuable items in public, and being aware of their surroundings," remarked one expat living in Utila, Honduras.

 What are the schools in Utila like?

 "Utila is a small island with limited educational facilities.
 There are no international or bilingual schools on the island.
 The primary school on the island is the Utila Methodist School, which provides basic education to the local population.
-For advanced or specialized education, residents typically travel to the mainland," said one parent with children at in Utila.
+For advanced or specialized education, residents typically travel to the mainland," remarked one parent with kids at in Utila.

 Is the cost of living in Utila high?